 While they are technically plastic, reusable silicone bags are a much better alternative to plastic wrap and freezer bags.
 For one, they are actually designed to be reused, and have been found to be a lot safer than even their tougher, hard-shelled, Tupperware counterparts; all while offering the same benefit of easily getting as much air away from the meat as possible.

-Well.ca offers a great selection of Stasher reusable silicone bags, in a variety of sizes and colours.
+Well.ca offers a great selection of Stasher reusable silicone bags, in a variety of sizes and colors.

 Tempered glass containers with airtight lids